Year 7 - Frequently Asked Questions

 Q: I am concerned about the excessive use of screens and loss of key skills like handwriting.

 The use of chromebooks in the classroom is never going to be a replacement for high quality teacher to student learning.
-I think we have all realised that more than ever in the last two years!
 However, having access to the internet and learning apps immediately in the classroom gives more opportunities for enrichment and extension to learning with immediate feedback to students.
 There is no intention to replace exercise books and pens, or indeed paper reading books.
 However, textbooks are likely to be available online and therefore will be easily accessible at home as well as in the classroom.

 First Few Days